pmitros/tsvx/README.md

 * **Data** (required) -- What one might traditionally find in a TSV file.

-Sections are seperated by a line of all dashes, containing at least three dashes.
+Sections are separated by a line of all dashes, containing at least three dashes.
 If the first section is omitted, the file should start with a line of dashes.